 History of Guatemala

 So what is the social history that has transpired on this terrain?
-From archeological findings, we know that people started coming through the region from Alaska about 12,000 years ago, and that agricultural production began around 3500 BC.
+From archeological findings, we know that people started coming through the region from Alaska about 12,000 years ago.
+Agricultural production began around 3500 BC.

 Towns and cities were then constructed, and a series of civilizations came and went.
 First the Olmecs were in power (2000 BC to 250 BC), then the Mayans (about 250 AD to 900 AD).
 The latter group was composed of a number of interconnected city states that built magnificent temples such as Tikal.
-The civilization collapsed for reasons unknown to us today, and the descendants of the Mayas continued to work the land until the 1500s.
+The civilization collapsed for reasons unknown to us today.
+The descendants of the Mayas continued to work the land until the 1500s.

-This century, spanning 1500 to 1600, rapidly redirected the course of Guatemalan history.
+Between 1500 to 1600 the course of Guatemalan history was rapidly changed.
 Spanish conquistadors soon arrived and violently took over the indigenous population.
-Pedro Alvarado conquered the Maya descendants and established what is now the city of Antigua between 1523 and 1524, and control over the area which would later become Guatemala was solidified by the 1540s.
-It was a part of New Spain, the central American conglomeration of Spanish colonies, until 1821, when it joined Mexico to overthrow Spanish rule.
+Pedro Alvarado conquered the Maya descendants and established what is now the city of Antigua between 1523 and 1524.
+He took control over the area which would later become Guatemala by the 1540s.
+It was a part of New Spain, the central American conglomeration of Spanish colonies, until 1821.
+It then joined Mexico to overthrow Spanish rule.
 A couple years later, in 1823, it threw off Mexican rule to join the United Provinces of Central America.

 A rural uprising led by Rafael Carrera led to an independent Guatemala starting in 1829.
 Carrera led the country under a conservative dictatorship until 1865.
 A revolution led by Justo Rufino Barrios overthrew the conservative government in 1871, and a series of liberal governments were in control until 1944.
 Foreign investment and economic growth increased during this time, but the jagged upward trajectory of reform did not last long.